Thulium-Drake/ansible-utils/README.md

 ## styleguide.yml
 This is the styleguide I use to write my own code, it's just been added here for reference

+## Ansible Navigator support
+runansible has support for using Ansible Navigator in order to execute the playbooks using a Execution Environemnt (EE).

+This requires the following:

+  * ansible-navigator installed on your system
+  * ansible-navigator.yml configuration present in the project (see repo for an example)